 installation and tech services.
 Founded in 1955, Indianapolis-based

-hhgregg has expanded from southern states to the Midwest and
+hhgregg had expanded from southern states to the Midwest and

 mid-Atlantic regions.
 In early 2017 the company filed for Chapter

-11 bankruptcy protection and was forced to liquidated its assets
+11 bankruptcy protection and was forced to liquidate its assets

 In April 2017, after failing to find a buyer, hhgregg was forced

-to liquid its assets and close all 220 of its stores by May 2017.
+to liquidate its assets.
+The company closed all 220 of its stores